sebastibe/dotemacs/README.md

 * `C-c p ` Jump to previous terminal
 * `F8    ` Open a terminal on the bottom of the buffer

+### Project management

+* `C-x C-h` helm-mini
+* `C-c h  ` helm-mini projectile

 ### Mode Line

-Instead of a long list of Major and Minor modes that are active, I have greek symbols representing those modes.
+Instead of a long list of Major and Minor modes that are active, we use greek and russian symbols representing those modes.
+Capital letters are used for major modes.

-* λ    Clojure mode
+* Λ    Clojure mode
 * τ    undo-tree
 * γ    yas
 * υ    volatile highlights
 * ηζ   nREPL minor mode
 * α    auto-complete
 * φ    paredit
-* π    Python mode
+* Π    Python mode
+* п    Projectile mode
+* Мд   Markdown mode
+* ел   emacs lisp mode
+* р    ropemacs mode

 # Inspirational dotemacs